 “Dividing your time between the comfort and stretch zones allows you to feel confident, while gaining a sense of personal growth.”

-How to apply these zones to your final school decision
+How to apply these zones to your school decision

-Remember: you can only accept one admissions offer.
-Right now, making that final commitment to an undergraduate program might sit in your panic zone, particularly if it involves a big move away from home.
+Right now, making a commitment to an undergraduate program might sit in your panic zone, particularly if it involves a big move away from home.

 So, let’s try and shift that thought into your stretch or comfort zone by tackling some common worries.
 I call them the top three “what ifs.”